n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.notion.md

 # Notion

-The Notion node allows you to automate work in Notion, and integrate Notion with other applications. n8n has built-in support for a wide range of Notion features, including getting and searching databases, creating pages, and getting users.
+Use the Notion node to automate work in Notion, and integrate Notion with other applications. n8n has built-in support for a wide range of Notion features, including getting and searching databases, creating pages, and getting users.

 On this page, you'll find a list of operations the Notion node supports and links to more resources.